Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-71 💩
+### Question-71 💩🐣

-Your company has a project in Azure DevOps for a new web application You need to ensure that when code is checked in, a build runs automatically.
+Your company has a project in Azure DevOps for a new web application

+<mark>You need to ensure that when code is checked in, a build runs automatically.</mark>

 Solution: From the Triggers tab of the build pipeline, you select Enable continuous integration.